NPR Music's Top 16 Songs Of October

 Stream this playlist via Spotify or Apple Music.

-Love reigns in the best songs of October: there's lost love and love most generous, but most of all love's transformative power.
+Love reigns in the best songs of October: there's lost love and love most generous, but most of all, love's transformative power.
 But if you're sick of love — hey, we know — Anunaku will send you island-hopping with a percussive banger.

 Below you'll find an alphabetized list of NPR Music's top 16 songs of October 2019.
 Be sure to check out our top 10 albums from the month as well.